flakiness/kubik/README.md

 * Kubik's TUI executes all tasks with a non-interactive terminal attached, which might yield surprising behavior if interactive input is assumed.
+* Dependency cycles between tasks are not allowed and will cause an error.
+* All tasks must be accessible via the filesystem (no remote tasks).

 ## Debugging